We had an amazing summer! Really, it was awesome!

 July 6th – 9th – Jeff travels to Las Vegas for a friends Birthday Bash.
 The girls and I swim in the pool, pick raspberries and get prepared to head out camping.

-July 11th – We celebrate Violet’s birthday at K1 Speed.
+July 11th – We celebrate Scarlett’s birthday at K1 Speed.

 July 12th – Travel 3 hours and 150 miles to North Cascades National Park and camp at Colonial Creek Campground at Diablo Lake.
 Score back country permits to backpack for 4 nights & 5 days on the Thunder Creek trail in North Cascades National Park.